 The gallery is closed during the winter months.
 See the Opening Times page for current opening times, but please note that as the gallery is staffed entirely by volunteers, it will be closed if volunteers are not available.
 For location, see the Directions page.
 The gallery is fully accessible to most wheelchair users; users of motorised wheelchairs may be unable to negotiate the narrower aisles.

-Admission is free, but voluntary contributions are invited to cover the upkeep of the building.
+Admission is free, but voluntary contributions are requested to cover the upkeep of the building and our other costs.
+A selection of colourful shells for sale is available to visitors only (see Sales).
 For further information or to arrange a group visit, please Contact Us.

 The following are reviews of and comments on Peter Coke’s exhibitions in London.